On the Uniqueness of Global Multiple SLEs: Intersection of Two Fractals

 \end{enumerate} \end{lemma}

-This lemma is part of \cite[Lemma~2.3]{RohdeWuFractals} where the authors give a more complete description of the set $A\cap \LE$.
-The above cases are sufficient to our purpose in the proof of Lemma~\ref{lem::two_sle_beyond4}, so we include their proofs in this appendix.
+This lemma is a part of~\cite[Lemma~2.3]{RohdeWuFractals}, where the authors give a more complete description of the set $A\cap \LE$.
+The above cases are sufficient to our purposes in the proof of Proposition~\ref{prop::two_sle_beyond4}, so we include their proofs in this appendix.

-\begin{proof}[Proof of item~\ref{item::dim_empty}] Since $\beta>\dimH(A)$, for any $\eps>0$, there exists a cover $\cup_i I_i$ of $A$ such that $\sum_i |I_i|^{\beta}\le\eps$.
+\begin{proof}[Proof of item~\ref{item::dim_empty}] Since $\beta>\dimH(A)$, for any $\varepsilon>0$, there exists a cover $\cup_i I_i$ of $A$ such that $\sum_i |I_i|^{\beta}\le\varepsilon$.
 Therefore,